icebert04/icebert04.github.io/about.md

 ## Why Help the Small?

 Like them, I too started from scratch.
-I know how these small businesses feel when you are just starting out.
+I know how these small businesses feel when they are just starting out.
 Why they have the chance to get ahead in the race.

-My goal is to help these small SME's to grow your business through
+My goal is to help these small SME's to grow their business through

 ```sh
 $ Creating Quality Content on their Facebook Page